So what is a business plan? We want to

 An important element of your business plan is explaining why you should be running a business.
 In this case what experience do you have not only making a great doughnut, but what experience do you have running a business?
 Do you understand how to keep the financial books?
 Do you understand what fixed and variable expenses are?
 Do you have any idea of how to run and inventory?
 Do you have any idea of how to work with vendors/suppliers?
 What are your customer service skills?
 Have you ever had any responsibility for employees?
 Do you understand anything about payroll taxes?
 Do you understand anything about depreciation?
 There are many more questions that you will need to answer in your business plan.

 I found it much easier to take advantage of using a business plan software program.
-It asked me all the right questions and formatted in the way a bank wants to see it layed out.
+It asked me all the right questions and formatted in the way a bank wants to see it laid out.
 It forced me to turn over every stone!

 What is a business plan?
 It is a way to explain how you intend to finance the business.